• Skip to content

 Causes of erythema toxicum

-We don’t really know what causes erythema toxicum.
+We don’t know what causes erythema toxicum.
 We do know that it isn’t caused by an infection.

 Supported By